schjonhaug/btc-nok-price-history-reconstruction/README.md

-# Bitcoin Norwegian Krone (BTC/NOK) Price History Reconstruction
+# Reconstructing Bitcoin Norwegian Krone (BTC/NOK) Price History

-This repository contains the code and data used to reconstruct the Bitcoin Norwegian Krone (BTC/NOK) price history from 2010 to 2014, used by Norway’s oldest Bitcoin OTC, [Bitmynt](https://bitmynt.no), before they had their own ticker.
-Initially, they used the [MtGox](https://en.wikipedia.org/wiki/Mt._Gox) rate in USD, converted to NOK using the latest exchange rate from [Norges Bank](https://www.norges-bank.no/en/), with an additional 2.5% margin.
+This project aims to reconstruct the Bitcoin Norwegian Krone (BTC/NOK) price history from 2010 to 2014, as utilized by Norway's pioneering Bitcoin OTC, [Bitmynt](https://bitmynt.no), prior to implementing their own ticker.
+The reconstruction process involves several key components:

+1. Original Method: Bitmynt initially calculated their rates by converting the [MtGox](https://en.wikipedia.org/wiki/Mt._Gox) USD price to NOK.
+They used the most recent exchange rate from [Norges Bank](https://www.norges-bank.no/en/) and added a 2.5% margin.

-During this period, Norges Bank published the daily exchange rate around 14:30 CET.
-Consequently, Friday's krone exchange rate was valid until 14:30 on Monday.
-However, due to data limitations, we use the Friday rate for Saturday and Sunday, and the Monday rate for Monday.
+2. Exchange Rate Updates: Norges Bank typically published daily exchange rates at about 14:30 CET.
+This meant the Friday krone exchange rate was used until 14:30 the following Monday.
+In our reconstruction, due to data limitations, we apply Friday's rate for Saturday and Sunday, and use Monday's rate throughout Monday.

-From January 2014 onward, Bitmynt began adjusting the margin in response to the increasing divergence of the MtGox rate from other exchanges.
-Therefore, for practical purposes, we have switched to using [Bitstamp](https://www.bitstamp.net) data from the beginning of 2014 until the start of the Bitmynt ticker history.
+3. Methodology Adaptation: In early 2014, Bitmynt began adjusting their margin to reflect the growing gap between MtGox rates and other exchanges.
+To account for this, our reconstruction switches to [Bitstamp](https://www.bitstamp.net) data from early 2014 until Bitmynt's own price history begins.

+This repository contains the code and data used in this historical price reconstruction effort, as well as the final reconstructed CSV file.

-## Input
+## Data Sources

-These are the data sources used to reconstruct the price history:
+To reconstruct the historical price data, we utilized the following sources:

-* [MtGox](https://raw.githubusercontent.com/marcosebarreto/Datasets/master/BCHARTS-MTGOXUSD.csv) BTC/USD exchange rates from 2010-2014
+* BTC/USD exchange rates from [MtGox](https://raw.githubusercontent.com/marcosebarreto/Datasets/master/BCHARTS-MTGOXUSD.csv) (covering 2010-2014)
-* [Bitstamp](https://www.bitstamp.net/api/v2/ohlc/btcusd/?step=86400&limit=120&end=1398895200) BTC/USD exchange rates from 2014
+* BTC/USD exchange rates from [Bitstamp](https://www.bitstamp.net/api/v2/ohlc/btcusd/?step=86400&limit=120&end=1398895200) (for 2014)
-* [Norges Bank](https://data.norges-bank.no/api/data/EXR/B.USD.NOK.SP?format=csv&startPeriod=2010-07-16&endPeriod=2014-06-01&bom=include) USD/NOK exchange rates from 2010-2014
+* USD/NOK exchange rates from [Norges Bank](https://data.norges-bank.no/api/data/EXR/B.USD.NOK.SP?format=csv&startPeriod=2010-07-16&endPeriod=2014-06-01&bom=include) (spanning 2010-2014)

-They are saved in the `src/btc_nok_reconstruction/data` folder and are the basis for the reconstructions.
+These datasets are stored in the data folder and form the foundation of our reconstructions.

-One minor issue is that MtGox prices are missing for the period 2011-06-20 to 2011-06-25.
+One challenge we encountered was missing MtGox prices for the period 2011-06-20 to 2011-06-25, as shown in this sample:

 ```csv
 2011-06-27,16.45001,18.0,15.0,16.75004,31452.5444794,535096.370101,17.0128165768